iris-GmbH/ioa-web/README.md

-# IRMA onAir Web - A graphical interface for the APC REST API
+# IRMA onAir Web - A graphical interface for the REST API
 ![Logo](https://www.irmaonair.com/other/github/Logo_onAir_black.png)

 Note: Documentation for the REST API is available on [our Homepage](https://www.irmaonair.com/docs).